5 benefits of ashi sabaki

 - Cover distance to either get closer to the opponent or move away.

-- Avoid an attack or position yourself to take a more advantageous angle.
+- Position yourself to take a more advantageous angle.

 - Add momentum so you can create a higher power output (punch harder).